Published at: 2025-10-30

 picture coming soon:

-• Saving creates a new workflow version.
+• Saving the workflow creates a new workflow version.

 picture coming soon: